cabforum/forum/SCWG-charter.md

    * it ceases to maintain criteria for adding and removing root certificates from its root store;

-   * it ceases to require that Certificate Issuers comply with the TLS Baseline Requirements; or
+   * it ceases to require that Certificate Issuers comply with the TLS Baseline Requirements;

-   * six (6) months have elapsed since it last updated its membership-qualifying software product.
+   * six (6) months have elapsed since it last updated its membership-qualifying software product;

+   * it ceases to participate in the CCADB as a Root Store Operator; or

+   * its user base falls below the applicable threshold.

    **(b) Certificate Issuer:** A Certificate Issuer Member is suspended, and its right to vote automatically ceases, if any of the following become true: